 - Sometimes, wooden jalis are made manually by skilled craftsmen.

 PVC and Steel Jalis

-Although jalis are used rarely due to contributing to lack of privacy, they can be wonderful elements which can enhance the looks of your design if executed properly.
+Although jalis are used rarely due to contributing lack of privacy, they can be wonderful elements that can enhance the looks of your design if executed properly.